Azure-Samples/azure-spring-apps-multi-zone/docs/vnet.md

 - `svc_runtime_subnet`: Subnet used by Azure Spring Apps.
 This contains all relevant network resources Spring Apps needs to operate.
 You shouldn't add anything else to this subnet, it is exclusively used by Azure Spring Apps.
 - `apps_subnet`: Subnet used by Azure Spring Apps.
 This is where your application code will be hosted.
 You shouldn't add anything else to this subnet, it is exclusively used by Azure Spring Apps.
 - `appgw_subnet`: Subnet used by the Application Gateway.
 You shouldn't add anything else to this subnet, it is exclusively used by Application Gateway.
 - `pe_subnet`: Subnet used for all private endpoints of other services.
-This is where the private endpoints for the Key Vault and the database will be created in.
+This is where the private endpoint for the Key Vault will be created in.
+- `db_subnet`: Subnet for seploying the MySQL Flexible server into.

 ![Network diagram](../images/ha-zr-spring-apps-network.png)